kailash-manasarovar/statement/docs/timeline/2023/august.md

 [![Vulnerable?
 Really?](../../content/tweets/august-comms/vulnerable-really.png)](https://x.com/1FRGVN/status/1692507773794144611)

 - Here's a tweet where I'm trying to understand what provoked such an experience at the conservatory.
+I considered the "director" to be Domingo, and the "lead" to be the trumpet teacher.

 [![What provoked such an attack](../../content/tweets/august-comms/trying-to-understand.png)](https://x.com/1FRGVN/status/1692445952164921529)